History of Lamar Jackson in Timeline

 Lamar Jackson

-Lamar Jackson is a professional football quarterback for the Baltimore Ravens.
-He won the Heisman Trophy in 2016 while playing college football for Louisville.
-Drafted by the Ravens in 2018, Jackson has earned two NFL MVP awards and holds the record for all-time quarterback rushing yards.
-He is widely considered one of the best quarterbacks of his generation and the greatest dual-threat quarterback ever.
+Lamar Jackson is a celebrated American football quarterback for the Baltimore Ravens.
+He achieved early recognition at Louisville, winning the Heisman Trophy in 2016.
+Drafted by the Ravens in 2018, Jackson quickly established himself as a dominant force, securing two NFL MVP awards.
+He holds the record for all-time quarterback rushing yards and is widely considered the greatest dual-threat quarterback in football history.

 January 7, 1997: Lamar Jackson Jr. Born

 On January 7, 1997, Lamar Demeatrice Jackson Jr. was born.
-He is now a professional football quarterback for the Baltimore Ravens of the National Football League (NFL).
+He is now a professional football quarterback for the Baltimore Ravens of the NFL.

-In 2005, Lamar Jackson's father passed away from a heart attack on the same day his grandmother died, when Jackson was eight years old.
+In 2005, Lamar Jackson's father passed away from a heart attack on the same day his grandmother died.
+At the time, Lamar was eight years old.

-Jackson was voted the MVP of the 2019 season.
-He became the second player after Tom Brady in 2010 to be voted unanimously and the second-youngest player to win, behind only Jim Brown.
+In 2019, Jackson was voted the MVP of the season, becoming the second player after Tom Brady in 2010 to be voted unanimously and the second-youngest player to win, behind only Jim Brown.

 In 2023, Lamar Jackson took the Ravens to their first AFC Championship Game since 2012.